Lyra-Union/lyra-spark-token/README.md

 - **Key Functionality**:
   - Sets the owner address based on the current chain ID.
-  - Supports local Anvil, Aurora testnet, and mainnet.
+  - Supports local Anvil, Ethereum testnet, and mainnet.

 ### 3. DeploySPARKToken